knative/docs/docs/eventing/samples/kafka/channel/README.md

 ### Receive events via Knative

-Now you can see the events in the log of the `ksvc` using the command:
+1. Observe the events in the log of the `ksvc` using the command:

 ```
 kubectl logs --selector='serving.knative.dev/service=broker-kafka-display' -c user-container